 In-absentia students pay 15% of the Registration Fee (Student Services fee) and the Education Fee (tuition) combined (unless approved for Part-Time Enrollment).
 Health insurance is not included in the fee reduction, but students in absentia are still eligible to enroll in student health insurance.

-To apply for In-Absentia status, students must complete the Application for In-Absentia Status form, by the following deadlines:
+To apply for In-Absentia status, students must complete the Application for In-Absentia Status form.